sorgeudd/macromaster/README.md

 ## Support

-For issues and feature requests, please reach out through the provided support channels.
+For issues and feature requests, please file an issue in the GitHub repository.